klasbo/TTK4145/Exercise1/README.md

 3: Why concurrency?
 ----------------------

+These things should be google-able:

 Why do we use concurrent execution (multithreading/multiprocessing, or the like)?
-List a fair few (3+) reasons.
+List a fair few reasons.
  - How can adding more concurrent tasks make programming simpler?
 (Think about translation from idea to code...)
  - And how can it make programming more difficult?
 (Maybe come back to this after you have worked on part 4 of this exercise)